NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 | *Results Availability* | ~500 ms after `DOMContentLoaded`                                                                                        |
 | *Accuracy*             | Depends on the geographical location of the proxy and it's latency.                                                     |                                                    |                                                   |

 I created an in-depth description of the basic idea of this bot detection test in [an earlier blog article]({filename}/Security/detecing-proxies.md).
-The idea is to take two latency measurements:
+The idea is to take two independent latency measurements:

 1. **Browser to Server Latency:** Send `N=10` WebSocket messages from the browser to the web server.
 The web server immediately replies to each message with the same message (basic echo server).
 The browser stores the time delta as latency measurement.
-2. **Server to Browser Latency:** On the server, when the browser establishes a http connection, we measure the time delta in the initial three-way TCP/IP handshake.
+2. **Server to Browser Latency:** On the server, when the browser establishes a http connection, we measure the time delta in the initial three-way TCP/IP handshake between SYN, SYN+ACK and ACK packets.

 If both latency measurements differ significantly (namely the **Browser to Server Latency** is significantly higher than the **Server to Browser Latency**), it is possible to conjecture that there is an intermediate host between the browser and the web server.